Facts (Tom MacDonald song)

 "Facts" is a song by Canadian rapper Tom MacDonald featuring American political commentator Ben Shapiro.
 It was independently released on January 26, 2024, and marked Shapiro's debut musical appearance.
-It is a trap song with lyrics decrying various culture war-related topics, including gender pronouns, gun control, and the Black Lives Matter movement.
+It is a trap song described as "MAGA rap" with an anti-"woke" perspective, criticizing various things including gender pronouns, gun control, and the Black Lives Matter movement.
 The music video, which was released alongside the song, features MacDonald and Shapiro in hoodies.

-The song reached number one on the U.S. iTunes sales chart.
+The song reached number one on the US iTunes sales chart.
 The song then debuted at number 16 on the Billboard Hot 100, making it Shapiro's first and only appearance on the chart and MacDonald's highest chart entry.
+It additionally charted at the top ten on the US Hot R&B/Hip-Hop Songs and Hot Rap Songs charts, peaked at number three on the UK Singles Sales chart, and appeared in single charts from Canada and New Zealand.

-It was panned by critics, particularly for Shapiro's verse on the song and also for what they considered to be rage-baiting and Shapiro's hypocrisy for appearing on a rap song after having previously stated that rap music was not real music.
+"Facts" was panned by critics, particularly for Shapiro's verse on the song, its right-wing rhetoric, and Shapiro's hypocrisy for appearing on a rap song after having previously stated that rap music was not real music.
 Critics from Exclaim! and The Mary Sue described it as the worst song of all time.
 The song was endorsed by fellow rapper Nicki Minaj, who is mentioned in Shapiro's verse, on Twitter; she received criticism from both fans and critics for her association with Shapiro.

 Background

 "Facts" marked the musical debut of conservative political commentator Ben Shapiro.

-Prior to releasing "Facts", Tom MacDonald broke out with his song "Dear Rappers" in 2017 and became known for his songs that contain conservative views.
+Prior to releasing "Facts", Tom MacDonald received attention with his song "Dear Rappers" in 2017 and became known for his songs that contain conservative views.
 Ben Shapiro founded the conservative news website, The Daily Wire, in 2015, and he became known for sharing his political opinions.
-Prior to appearing on "Facts", he had frequently publicly criticized rap music as not being art, including in a viral tweet posted in 2012, and once stated in a 2019 interview with rapper Zuby that it was "not actually a form of music".
-Following the interview, Shapiro retracted this statement in a speech at Boston University, claiming Zuby had convinced him "rap is a form of music", but that he remained uninterested in the genre.
+Prior to appearing on "Facts", he had frequently criticized rap music as not being art, including in a viral tweet posted in 2012, and once stated in a 2019 interview with rapper Zuby that it was "not actually a form of music".
+However, he later conceded that while he does not enjoy rap, Zuby has convinced him that rap is a form of music.
 A video of him reading a bowdlerized version of the lyrics to Cardi B's song "WAP" in a deadpan tone in 2020 on his Daily Wire podcast, The Ben Shapiro Show, went viral online soon after its release.
 "Facts" was released on January 26, 2024.